adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

     >>> len(hamiltonian.atoms)
     2

-However, removing an atom from the :py:class:`.ExchangeHamiltonian` and from the :py:class:`.Crystal` is different.
-When atom is removed from the :py:class:`.ExchangeHamiltonian` all bonds, which are connected to it are removed as well.
+However, removing an atom from the :py:class:`.SpinHamiltonian` and from the :py:class:`.Crystal` is different.
+When atom is removed from the :py:class:`.SpinHamiltonian` all bonds, which are connected to it are removed as well.

 .. doctest::

     >>> import radtools as rad
-    >>> hamiltonian = rad.ExchangeHamiltonian()
+    >>> hamiltonian = rad.SpinHamiltonian()
     >>> hamiltonian.add_atom("Cr", spin=1.5, position=(1,0,0))
     >>> hamiltonian.add_bond(rad.ExchangeParameter(iso=1), "Cr", "Cr", (1, 0, 0))
     >>> len(hamiltonian)